mariateresadrp99/Retro-Spect-Evaluating-Historical-Representations-in-Diffusion-Models/README.md

-### Code for Retro-Spect: Evaluating Historical Representation in Diffusion Models
+### Code for "Retro-Spect: Evaluating Historical Representation in Diffusion Models"